-I am currently an assistant professor in the Department of Mathematics, Statistics, and Computer Science at Macalester College.
+I am currently an associate professor in the Department of Mathematics, Statistics, and Computer Science at Macalester College.

 I received the B.A. degree in Economics and the M.S. degree in Engineering-Economic Systems and Operations Research from Stanford University in 2001, and the M.S. degree in Electrical Engineering: Systems, the M.S. degree in Applied Mathematics, and the Ph.D. degree in Electrical Engineering: Systems from the University of Michigan, Ann Arbor, in 2006, 2009, and 2010, respectively.
 My Ph.D. advisor was Prof. Mingyan Liu.